 Beyond the gas giant Neptune lies a region of space filled with icy bodies.
 Known as the Kuiper Belt, this chilly expanse holds trillions of objects, remnants of the early solar system.
 Dutch astronomer Jan Oort first proposed in 1950 that some comets might come from the the solar system’s far suburbs.
 That reservoir later became known as the Oort cloud.
-Earlier, in 1943, astronomer Kenneth Edgeworth had suggests comets and larger bodies might exist beyond Neptune.
+Earlier, in 1943, astronomer Kenneth Edgeworth had suggested comets and larger bodies might exist beyond Neptune.
 In 1951, astronomer Gerard Kuiper predicted the existence of a belt of icy objects that now bears his name.
-Some astronomers refer to it as the Edgeworth-Kupier Belt.
+Some astronomers refer to it as the Edgeworth-Kuiper Belt.

 Let's take a closer look at this distant section of the solar system and the small worlds most commonly known as Kupier Belt Objects (KBOs) and, in recent years, dwarf planets.

 The Kuiper Belt is an elliptical plane in space spanning from 30 to 50 times Earth's distance from the sun, or 2.5 to 4.5 billion miles (4.5 to 7.4 billion kilometers).
 The belt is similar to the asteroid belt found between Mars and Jupiter, although the objects in the Kuiper Belt tend more to be icy rather than rocky.

 Scientists estimate that thousands of bodies more than 62 miles (100 km) in diameter travel around the sun within this belt, along with trillions of smaller objects, many of which are short-period comets.
 The region also contains several dwarf planets, round worlds too large to be considered asteroids and yet not qualifying as planets because they’re too small, on an odd orbit, and don’t clear out the space around them the way the 8 planets do.